airtasker/spot/README.md

   --proxyFallbackBaseUrl=proxyFallbackBaseUrl  Like proxyBaseUrl, except used when the requested API does not match
                                                defined SPOT contract.
 If unset, 404 will always be returned.

+  --proxyMockBaseUrl=proxyMockBaseUrl          Like proxyBaseUrl, except used to proxy draft endpoints instead of
+                                               returning mocked responses.

 EXAMPLE
   $ spot mock api.ts
 ```